aidengseay/CassetteOptimizer/README.md

 ## How to use

 1. Include necessary environmental variables `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` in your local system.
-2. Execute `pip install spotipy` in your terminal.
+2. Execute `pip install spotipy`.
+3. Execute `pip install ortools`.
-3. Run `python CassetteMain.py` in your terminal.
+4. Run `python CassetteMain.py` in your terminal.
-4. Input a Spotify playlist URL.
+5. Input a Spotify playlist URL.
-5. The program returns a text file with optimal song order for cassette conversion.
+6. The program returns a text file `cassette.txt` with optimal song order for cassette conversion.

 ## Input Specifications